Our Eco School

 We Did It - We are now proud holders of a Green Flag Award

 In school we have formed an eco-committee which consists of 4 pupils from Attenborough Class, and 4 from Holmes class.
-The Eco committee must meet in two separate groups currently due to Covid Restrictions.
 We meet at least once a term and discuss environmental issues within the school.
+The Eco Committee works in partnership with our Environment Ministers in the Pupil Parliament.

 The Eco Committee or ‘Challock Eco Squad’ as they are known, have worked hard to complete an environmental review which focusses on all the things that the school are already doing to be as eco-friendly as possible.
 It also highlights the areas that we need to work on in order to be more environmentally conscious.
-Having completed the review we have highlighted three topics that we are going to focus on for our Green Flag.
+Having completed the review we have highlighted three topics that we are going to focus.

 Our 3 Green Flag Actions